david-cortes/contextualbandits/README.md

 The problem is very similar to multi-class or multi-label classification (with the reward being whether the right label was chosen or not), but with the big difference that the right label or set of labels is not known for each observation, only whether the label that was chosen by the agent for each observation was correct or not.

-Examples of such scenarios include online advertising, where we only know whether a user clicked an ad that he was presented with, but don't know which other ads he would have clicked; or clinic trials where we know how a person responded to a treatment, but don't know how he would have responded to a different treatment.

 While, in general, algorithms for the contextual bandits problem assume continuous rewards in the range `[0,1]`, **this package deals only with the case of discrete rewards `{0,1}`**, and only with the case of arms that all see the same covariates.
+Some methods might still work fine for continuous rewards, but they are not meant to be used with them.

 Three of the main problematics that arise in contextual bandits are: